-In EYFS and KS1, children follow the Read, Write Inc scheme (RWI) until they have successfully completed this and are able to efficiently decode all 44 sounds in the English language.
+In EYFS and KS1, children follow the Read, Write Inc scheme (RWI) until they have successfully completed this and are able to efficiently decode all 44 common sounds in the English language.
 To find out all about the RWI journey, please look on the RWI section of our website.
 Alongside this, children in KS1 complete their Friday 'big writes' to apply all of their learning in a different context.
 Once children have completed their RWI journey in Year 2, they move on to daily 1 hour English lessons with lessons focused around a new class text each half term.
-Children across KS1 also complete whole-class guided reading sessions for 30 minutes with 4 sessions a week.
+For those in Year 1, these children have guided write sessions for half an hour 4 x weekly in place of guided reading.
+This ensures they have daily opportunities to write at length with key grammar and vocabulary foci.
+For those in Year 2, guided reading sessions are for 30 minutes with 4 sessions a week.
 Each week the focus text is either a fiction, non-fiction or poetry text which rotates on a cycle so that children are shown a wide variety of different texts over each half term.

 Key Stage 2 (KS2):

 In KS2, children have daily 1 hour English lessons with lessons focused around a new class text each half term as well as a 30 minute guided reading session, 4 times a week.
 Like in KS1, each week the focus text changes from fiction to non-fiction and then moves on to poetry or another alternative text style, such as; lyrics, picture books or videos.
 This allows children to develop and apply their comprehension skills across different styles of writing as well as across videos.

 Our School Learning Journey: